This blog is part of a series aimed to help you book a comedian for your bar, restaurant, corporate event, or bris.

 Instead of spending thousands of dollars on hit-and-miss blanket advertising on television, you can spend tens of dollars (literally, only ten dollars, if you choose) creating an ad that will be seen by a very specific demographic.

-You know fifteen-year-old teenagers aren’t allowed in your business, so you can exclude them from your advertising parameters.
+Fifteen-year-old teenagers aren’t allowed in your business, so you can exclude them from your advertising parameters.

 You know (most) seventy-to-ninety-year-olds won’t be dropping by, so you can place them outside your advertising circle.